agricultural water quality solutions

 Famers are stewards of the land they operate.
 Many manage their land with the specific intent to protect it, and the agricultural industry continues to innovate and bring new technologies to market that can maximize yields and resource efficiency.
 However, more can be done to ensure healthy, productive farms while protecting and improving Minnesota’s lakes and rivers for current and future generations.

 ABOUT THE PROCESS

-Final recommendations will be presented to Governor Dayton for consideration and possible inclusion in the Governor’s 2017 legislative package.
+A final recommended framework have been presented to Governor Dayton for consideration and possible inclusion in the Governor’s 2017 legislative package.